Home Insurance for Older Homes

 The replacement cost of an older home is more expensive than that of a newer home — even if they have similar market values.
 This is because old homes incorporate more customizations and special features than new structures, and can be built from antiquated or obsolete building materials (like plaster walls) that are pricier to repair or replace if damaged.

-For instance, if you’re considering purchasing a historic Victorian home, you’ll need to consider that the cost of replacing electrical systems, plumbing systems, walls and roofing to more modern materials that meet building codes could get expensive.
+For instance, if you’re considering purchasing a historic Victorian home, you’ll need to consider that the cost of replacing electrical systems, plumbing systems, walls and roofing with more modern materials that meet building codes could get expensive.
 On top of that financial burden, you may have trouble finding homeowners insurance if the home isn’t maintained to your insurer’s standards.

 An HO-8 insurance policy specifically covers older homes that are difficult to replace — generally, these are properties where the home’s replacement value exceeds its market value.
 This is a modified form of an HO-3 homeowners policy for those who own houses that are more than 40 years old.
-This coverage protects the structure of your dwelling in addition to your personal liability and personal property.
+This insurance coverage protects the structure of your dwelling in addition to your personal liability and personal property.

 However, HO-8 policies don’t operate on replacement cost — if a special architectural feature of your home is damaged, your insurance company will pay out based on actual cash value, deducting for depreciation in your claim payout and leaving you on the hook to cover the remaining amount of damage.

 To guarantee that your historic home is rebuilt fully should disaster strike, you may need to look into high-value homeowners insurance.
 Insurance companies well-versed in covering high-value properties may also be more familiar with older, historic homes.
 It's important to understand the details of your homeowners policy to make sure you're not underinsured— the Insurance Information Institute offers a handy checklist and is a good place to start

 Curious to see what you could be paying for homeowners insurance?
 No matter the age of your home, it never hurts to look and shop around.
 Enter your ZIP code below to compare insurance quotes, or continue reading to explore coverage considerations and how to save money on insuring your older home.